Roasted Garlic Mashed Potatoes

 Instructions

 • To make the roasted garlic, preheat the oven to 400˚F. Place the garlic in the center of a square of tin foil, then drizzle with olive oil and season with salt and pepper.
-Wrap the garlic tightly in the foil, then place in the oven to roast for 45-60 minutes, or until the exposed cloves are golden brown and tender.
+Wrap the garlic tightly in the foil, then place it in the oven and roast for 45–60 minutes, or until the exposed cloves are golden brown and tender.
 Set aside to cool.

 • Transfer to a serving bowl and garnish with chives and black pepper.